“Everything has been figured out, except how to live.” – Jean-Paul Sartre, French philosopher

 Prepare Yourself for Their Reaction

 The first negative reaction you will likely encounter from discussing drug and alcohol use with your adolescent is anger and distrust over you “snooping” or going through their room, car or mobile device.
 Remember to stay calm, keep the conversation moving, and stay positive.
-This isn’t about punishment, it’s about helping a child who is having trouble making safe choices for their bodies.
-The goal is to convince them that participating in illegal and destructive behavior is unacceptable.
+This isn’t about punishment, it’s about helping a child who is having trouble making safe choices for their mind and body.
+One of your goals should be to convince them that participating in illegal and destructive behavior is totally unacceptable.

-General Do’s and Don’ts When Talking to Teens About Drug or Alcohol Use
+General Do’s and Dont’s When Talking to Teenagers About Drug or Alcohol Use & Abuse

-- Read about teen substance abuse and take note of drug trends in your area.
+- Read about teen substance abuse and take note of the drug trends in your area.

 - Stay in the present, and stay on track.
-Remind yourself and your teen that their drug use is hurting themselves and their family.
+Remind yourself and your teen that their drug use is hurting themselves and their families

-- Research support groups such as Alateen and Parents Anonymous as a resource for you on the path to sobriety and recovery.
+- Research support groups as a resource for you on the path to your teenager’s sobriety and recovery

-- Rehearse your conversation with your child.
-Be ready to have some kind of answer to all of their possible reactions.
+- Rehearse your conversation with your teenager.
+Be ready to have some kind of answer to all of their possible reactions

-- Demand action immediately following your conversation.
-The drug use and abuse ends with this conversation.
+- Demand action immediately following your conversation – the drug use and abuse end with this conversation

-- Be negative.
-Try to use positive statements such as “I love you, and I am worried about your alcohol use.”
+- Be negative – you should always try to use positive statements such as “I love you, and I am really worried about your substance use.”

 - Focus on them.
 Focus on their behavior.
 That’s the real problem here.